I have been invited to exhibit at Heart Gallery’s new exhibition, Botanical Bliss. Opening on Sunday the 10th May.

 A year or so ago, I was asked my opinions regarding the rise of AI in a handmade creative forum.
 My response was more of a musing really.
 I reflected on the parallel of how portrait painters must have felt with the invention of the camera.
+I imagine, the camera thinned out the need for portrait painters, but did it also open a door and create more space for abstract art and expressionism?

 What is AI going to create a space for?